Rishcursion/crochet-companion/README.md

 # Features(Potential):
 - Integrate with Ravelry API to fetch patterns.
-- Crochet/Knit Pattern Simulator (to make visualizing your patterns easier.)

 # Tech Stack (Intended):
 - Tauri (to package the application and for cross-platform interoperability.)